temporalio/documentation/docs-src/references/dynamic-configuration.md

 The Queries Per Second (QPS) dynamic configuration keys set the maximum number of queries a service can make per second to the Persistence store.

 Persistence rate limits are evaluated synchronously.
 Adjust these keys according to your database capacity and workload.
-If the number of queries made to the Persistence database is more than what the dynamic configuration value set, you will see latencies and timeouts on your tasks.
+If the number of queries made to the Persistence database exceeds the dynamic configuration value, you will see latencies and timeouts on your tasks.

 | Dynamic configuration key                 | Type | Description                                                                                                                                                                                                                                        | Default value           |
 | ----------------------------------------- | ---- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------- |